 After the 1930s, the Pinkerton Agency largely concerned itself with security services.
-They were bought and merged with a European security company called Securitas AG, they're now known as Securitas Security Services USA, Inc. Poetically, Securitas is now the subject of unionization attempts.
+They were bought and merged with a Swedish security company called Securitas AB, they're now known as Securitas Security Services USA, Inc. Poetically, Securitas is now the subject of unionization attempts.

 Examples of Pinkerton detectives in fiction:

 - A Comic Book story of Droopy (the dog) had him as a Pinkerton agent relentlessly and ruthlessly protecting a carpetbag of gold from a thief.

 - In the Elseworlds comic Justice Riders (The Justice League in the Old West) Guy Gardner appears as a Pinkerton agent.

 - In the book "Jesse James", two bumbling Pinkerton detectives appear.
 Might be a Shout-Out to two other bumbling detectives from Franco-Belgian Comics.
 They travel incognito, oblivious to the Sigil Spam that betrays them.

 - In a post-Morris album of the series, Lucky Luke finds himself going against Allan Pinkerton himself.

 - Pinkertons have appeared frequently (usually as antagonists) in Jonah Hex.